-To find out more about CT Scanning,visit our new website
+To find out more about CT Scanning,visit our sister website

 Computed Tomography (CT) scanning has the ability to see the inside features and components and this is a huge advantage as they can be seen in their functioning position and can be analysed without disassembly.